tantepose/politibil/README.md

 -   #### Deploy your project

     -   Make your application available at a public URL, and submit the URL for review
-    -   See the resources section below for free hosting options
-        -   View Treehouse tutorials for deploying to [Heroku](https://www.heroku.com/), and using [mLab](https://mlab.com/) for a MongoDB instance, in the project resources

-    * * * * *

-    Project ideas:

-    -   Pull random popular hashtags from [Twitter](https://dev.twitter.com/rest/public) and display a corresponding gif using [Giphy](https://api.giphy.com/)
-    -   Use [Google Maps](https://developers.google.com/maps/) and [weather forecast data](https://developer.forecast.io/) to create an app that displays the forecast for an area on a map
-    -   Match a film with its soundtrack using the [OMDb](http://www.omdbapi.com/) and [Spotify](https://developer.spotify.com/web-api/endpoint-reference/) APIs
-    -   Combine the [Twitter API](https://dev.twitter.com/rest/public) with [Google Maps](https://developers.google.com/maps/) to create an app that displays location-specific information about any city where people actively use Twitter
-    -   Use the [Yelp](https://www.yelp.com/developers/documentation/v2/overview) and [Twitter API](https://dev.twitter.com/rest/public) to build a recommendation app that serves users suggested local businesses based on activity on Twitter
-    -   Use [Craigslist.org](http://www.craigslist.org/about/bulk_posting_interface) and [weather forecast data](https://developer.forecast.io/) to display the current weather of a pickup location
-    -   Combine [Craigslist.org](http://www.craigslist.org/about/bulk_posting_interface) with [Google Maps](https://developers.google.com/maps/) to get real-time traffic information about a pickup location
-    -   Show the point on a [Google Map](https://developers.google.com/maps/) directly below the current position of the [International Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)

-    * * * * *